Code-Institute-Submissions/Milestone-Project-181/README.md

 <strong>Feature 2:</strong>

-The download CV page allows Employers and Recruiters to download to a copy of my CV in pdf form.
+The download CV page allows Employers and Recruiters to download a copy of my CV in pdf form.

 <strong>Feature 3:</strong>